 The study is designed as a placebo-controlled, double-blinded study.
 Up to sixty (60) healthy adult male subjects will participate.
 The primary objective is to evaluate the safety and tolerability of BSG005 in healthy adult male subjects.
 The secondary objective is to assess the pharmacokinetics of BSG005 after single and multiple dosing in healthy male subjects, to assess any plasma accumulation and the excretion of BSG005 in urine.
+The Company expects the first trial subjects to be recruited in Q3 2021 and to be able to report top line results from the trial by Q1 2022.
 The safety results from Phase I are key to the clinical development as the fungicidal effect of polyenes and BSG005 are well known.
-The data will be presented to the FDA at a pre-IND meeting, where also the Phase II program will be discussed.
+The data will be presented to the FDA at a pre-IND meeting with the FDA in Q2 2022, where also the Phase II program will be discussed.